suchwerk/hibernate-tools-panache-templates/README.md

 mvn package
 ```

-will genarate the packages in `target/generated-sources/`
+will generate the packages in `target/generated-sources/`

 Package name can be changed directly in the pom.